restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 It uses HTTP Basic authentication.
 Learn more about authentication, authorization and security with Restlet Framework [here](http://restlet.com/learn/guide/2.3/core/security/).

-You can try this application easily with a REST client like [POSTMAN](http://www.getpostman.com/).
+You can interact with this application easily using a REST client like [POSTMAN](http://www.getpostman.com/).

 ## Database access